h-yung/travel-advisory/README.md

 # Travel Advisory
+This web app is meant for the international traveler post-2020 as policies concerning COVID and health precautions continue to shift.
-Web app that will provide information on whether a destination country for international travel (by air) requires specific health and vaccination proof.
+It will provide information on whether a destination country for international travel (specifically by air) requires specific health and vaccination proof.

 MVP will focus on negative COVID test and proof of vaccination for the [top 10 most visited countries](https://worldpopulationreview.com/country-rankings/most-visited-countries) for tourism and global travel.
 Future phases will provide more actionable details and increase country list.